WHo am i and who is miss evans?

 A very dear teacher of mine, Miss Evans really DID empower me.
 She was a music teacher and she sat at the piano with me for hours on end, encouraging ‘my talent’ as she so kindly said.
 Miss Evans had very kind eyes and a huge kind heart to go with it.
 She saw my ability and encouraged me to do what was important to me, she helped me to express myself.
 She breathed life into my soul (that I didn’t even realise I needed at that young age) but she gave me a spark that no other teacher was prepared to encourage.
 She made me feel like I mattered and impacted the course of my life forever.

-Devastatingly, at a school Christmas concert, she was playing the piano and I was stood on stage singing in the choir.
+Devastatingly, at a school Christmas concert, she was playing the piano and I was standing on stage singing in the choir.
 We watched her collapse doing the thing she loved most, playing the piano.
 She suffered a brain haemorrhage and passed away.
 I was devastated.
 I can’t tell you how that impacted me as a child but I do know that her passing made the lesson stronger.
 People, Matter, Most.

 She left a legacy behind for me and that legacy was to make every individual feel like they mattered.